sweattep/modern_quotes/README.md

 >I've always been a gamer

+>We don't advocate for particular policies or reforms

 >The user interface is the product

 >Properties of the object being enumerated may be deleted during enumeration